varEnigmatic/Netwons-Cradle/README.md

 # Netwons-Cradle
 Newton's Cradle built with Swift and UIKit dynamics.
-(Requires at least Xcode 7 beta).
+(Requires at least Xcode 7).

 ![](Newtons-Cradle.gif)